jessepav/lacygoill-wiki-backup/tmux/tmux.md

     :display foo\ bar
     foo bar~

+    :display foo\\\ bar
+    foo\ bar~
+       │
+       └ originally, this was the second backslash;
+         it has been preserved because the previous backslash removed its special meaning;
+         so now, it's treated as a regular character, and as such, is kept in the output

 That's also what allows you to make a key binding run several commands:

     bind C-g display -p hello \; display -p world